eslint/eslint/docs/src/rules/require-unicode-regexp.md

 ## When Not To Use It

-If you don't want to notify regular expressions with no `u` and `v` flag, then it's safe to disable this rule.
+If you don't want to warn on regular expressions without either a `u` or a `v` flag, then it's safe to disable this rule.